Phenomenon of a stronger trapping behaviour in $\Lambda$-type quantum systems with symmetry

 and

-To find triplets $A,B,C$ such that $K_3\langle f\rangle=0$, $R_3\langle f\rangle=0$, we need to equate to zero the real and imaginary parts of the right hand side of~(\ref{K3ABC}).
-As a result, we obtain the system of two homogeneous cubic algebraic equations for real variables $A,B,C$:
+To find triplets $A,B,C$ such that $K_3\langle f\rangle=0$ and $R_3\langle f\rangle=0$, we need to equate to zero the real and imaginary parts of the right hand side of~(\ref{K3ABC}).
+As a result, we obtain the following system of two homogeneous cubic algebraic equations for the real variables $A,B,C$:

 Obviously, nontrivial solutions may exist only for $A\ne 0$.
-Thus, taking $A=1$, we obtain 9 possible solutions $(A,B,C)$ of~(\ref{system}).
+Thus, taking $A=1$ we obtain 9 possible solutions $(A,B,C)$ of~(\ref{system}).
 For certainty, we take one of them: